 The sphere of UI/UX for mobile messaging applications has already developed an optimal layout: the menu area on top, the message area in the middle, and the typing area in the bottom.
 This scheme is used in most chat apps and became a de-facto standard, so your messaging app would be more intuitive to new users if you employ a similar interface structure.

-While creating a recognizable design, don’t neglect the importance of color schemes.
+To make a messaging app user-friendly and create a recognizable design, don’t neglect the importance of color schemes.
 The designers may research and predict the tastes of the target audience in order to choose a default color theme of the messaging app, as well as several optional variants.
 For example, a reasonable decision would be using brand colors for a corporate chat application.
 Also, don’t forget that dark UI themes are the current trend in software design.

 How to Choose an Optimal Technology Stack for Messaging App Development